-Note, time/area closures and gear restrictions would be implemented in both federal and state waters, however, the measures would only apply to vessels with a federal fishing permit.
+These gear restrictions would be implemented in both federal and state waters, however, the measures would only apply to vessels with a federal fishing permit.
 Atlantic States Marine Fisheries Commission (ASMFC) is expected to take complementary action to reduce sturgeon interactions by state vessels in state waters.

-Sub-alternative 5a: Vessels using less than 5 1⁄2 inch gillnet mesh would be exempted from the New Jersey polygon overnight soak time prohibition.
+Sub-alternative 5a: Vessels using less than 5 1⁄4 inch gillnet mesh would be exempted from the New Jersey polygon overnight soak time prohibition.